-These Peanut Butter Cookies must come close to the top of the list of America’s favorites.
+These Classic Peanut Butter Cookies must come close to the top of the list of America's favorites.
 Try them to see that I am not wrong.
 If you love peanut butter, you will love these cookies too.
+This favorite recipe is perfect for a sweet tooth.

 These are probably the easiest cookies to make.
 They are part of the “drop cookies” category because the dough is soft enough to drop off the spoon and on the baking sheet.